anki-code/xontrib-prompt-bar/README.md

 * [Use threads to offload prompt sections - xonsh/pull/3758](https://github.com/xonsh/xonsh/pull/3758)
 * [Awesome example from Jonathan Slenders](https://github.com/prompt-toolkit/python-prompt-toolkit/blob/master/examples/prompts/fancy-zsh-prompt.py)
 * In the original concept command line should have bright color (i.e. lime color) to be most outstanding.
 This is omitted because of syntax highlighting in xonsh.
 But the best way is to have ability to set static bright color.

+## Links
+* This package is the part of [ergopack](https://github.com/anki-code/xontrib-ergopack) - the pack of ergonomic xontribs.
+* This package was created with [xontrib cookiecutter template](https://github.com/xonsh/xontrib-cookiecutter).